- How current is the data?

 A legal arrangement in which an individual transfers personally owned assets to a trustee.

-A person who holds title to the assets in a trust and is responsible for administering the assets on behalf of the beneficiaries of the trust.
+A person or company who holds title to the assets in a trust and is responsible for administering the assets on behalf of the beneficiaries of the trust.

 A person who creates a trust or transfers assets to an already existing trust.